 Oh the city of love… wait… or is it the city of lights… I’m not sure because they both fit perfectly!
-Continuing with all things love, I couldn’t help but post my next travel guide: Paris.
+Continuing with all things love, I couldn’t help but post my Paris travel guide.
 Paris is one of my favourite cities in the world, and I am sure I am not alone.
 If you aren’t in love with Paris yet, I hope to persuade you in this post!
 I had to make a stop in Paris during my recent trip in Europe.

 Paris is a city filled with history, in almost every area, you will find traces of the past.
 To truly enjoy your visit, you must see it on foot.
 This can be tiring, and it is definitely worth it.
 No matter the season you are visiting Paris in, you will always feel the charm of the city; it doesn’t matter if it is +25 or -2.
 The romance of Paris will be with you.
 This was my second time visiting Paris, and this time I just felt like I saw it through a different lens.
 I saw the city with more detail, which added to its beauty.
 The façades give Paris a different kind of character that is missed when only seeing the well-known attractions.
-Walking around and getting lost lets you explore a city in a magnificent way.

 THREE DAYS IN PARIS